amichaelgrant/tokenator/Readme.md

 ToDo:
 =====
 Allow json and xml requests and responses.
+-proper logging for tracking
+-http token viewer
+-config files for dynamic configuration of ports and paths -watch token logic

 Send me a mail if you run in to problems: a.hunter.hunts@gmail.com